 Aquatera and the Town of Wembley have been working towards this for over a decade.
 Currently, residents receive water from aquifers and wells, which are not always the highest quality water and can lead to water restrictions needing to be enforced to preserve water levels and limit the Town’s ability to grow.

-Aquatera is excited to be part of the solution to bring water west to the Town of Wembley in mid-June 2019, ensuring community development and sustainability for the region.
+Aquatera is excited to be part of the solution to bring water west to the Town of Wembley in mid-July 2019, ensuring community development and sustainability for the region.

 What does it mean for the Town of Wembley, and its residents, to be a Shareholder of Aquatera?